neicnordic/sensitive-data-archive/sda-validator/orchestrator/README.md

 # Sensitive Data Archive - validator-orchestrator

-The sda-validator-orchestrator is responsible for integrating with 3rd party apptainer validators, and for hosting an API which allows the callers to see the available validators, to invocate validation of a set of file paths belonging to a user, and to read the result for a specific validation request.
+The sda-validator-orchestrator is responsible for integrating with 3rd party apptainer validators, and for hosting an API which allows the callers to see the available validators, to invoke validation of a set of file paths belonging to a user, and to read the result for a specific validation request.

 See [swagger_v1.yml](swagger_v1.yml) for the OpenAPI definition of the ValidatorOrchestratorAPI.